influxdata/influxdb-observability/otel2influx/README.md

 - `Metric.unit` is ignored
 - `Metric` values are assigned field keys `gauge`, `counter`, `count`, `sum`, `inf`
   - Metric conversion follows Prometheus conventions for compatibility
-- `LogRecord.flags` is ignored
+- `flags` fields are ignored
-  - This is an enum with no values defines yet
+  - These are enum with no values defines yet

 ## Example Line Protocol